-Thanks to a collaboration with the Eastman School of Music, a visit to MAG’s medieval gallery will soon be a feast for the ears as well as the eyes.
-“Medieval Sights and Sounds” will feature period music from a new database on the free MAGart app; and a gallery guide and interactive kiosk in the recently reinstalled space.
+Thanks to a collaboration with the Eastman School of Music, a visit to MAG’s medieval gallery is now a feast for the ears as well as the eyes.
+“Medieval Sights and Sounds” features period music from a new database on the free MAGart app; and a gallery guide and interactive kiosk in the recently reinstalled space.

-The project, which is funded by the UR Provost’s Multidisciplinary Award, should be completed this spring.
+The project was funded by the UR Provost’s Multidisciplinary Award.

 Top of page: This 15th-century French Leaf from an Antiphonary: Music for the Office of Matins is on view in the medieval gallery.